/

 Answer Explanation

-• Q #2: Which one of the following sentences contains a dangling modifier?
+• Q #2: Which of the following is a compound sentence?

 Answer Explanation